-A couple years ago I wrote about my love for Julia Cook’s The Kid Trapper.
-My love for it stays true!
-This year, I finally made a complete lesson plan to go with it, pushing beyond just the content and message of the story.
+I really like Julia Cook’s The Kid Trapper for personal safety lessons with 4th grade and this year, I finally made a complete lesson plan to go with it, pushing beyond just the content and message of the story.
 The school counselors at the middle school many of my students attend are awesome, but middle school is full of sticky situations and I needed to talk through some of them with my students before I let them leave me.

 I start off with a little spiel prepping them for the book.
 I’m honest with them that some of the situations I read about in the book might make them feel a little uncomfortable because they are inappropriate and scary for him.
 This spiel has the added benefit of piquing their interest – my students are more engaged with this book than with any other.
 Whereas I usually stop to make comments or ask questions during my read alouds, this one I read straight through with the exception of, in some rooms, letting them know that when the author wrote about Frank and the boy hugging, she may have been really trying to talk about inappropriate touching.